PsiLynx/PsiKit/docs/README.md

-# Psi Kit
+# PsiKit

 [AdvantageKit](https://docs.advantagekit.org) is a logging and replay framework for FRC, as well as a server to provide [AdvantageScope](https://docs.advantagescope.com) with live data.
-Psi Kit removes the dependency on FRC tooling, allowing it to be used in FTC (or any other Java project).
+PsiKit removes the dependency on FRC tooling, allowing it to be used in FTC (or any other Java project).

 ### Current Features